jonasbb/serde_with/CONTRIBUTING.md

 `serde_with` depends also on further crates to implement the converters, such as `base64` or `hex`.
 Here the feature name should not depend on the crate, but rather describe the added functionality enabled by it.
-For example, additional JSON functionality is behind the `json` feature and it depends on `serde_json` for the implementation.
+For example, additional JSON functionality is behind the `json` feature, and it depends on `serde_json` for the implementation.